thebadcoder96/DataEngineering/1_week/1_Docker_SQL/readme.md

 ```

- This is running two services: pgdatabase and pgadmin.
-The configurations are as seen and there is network created or configured because it will be automatically created in the same network.
+ This file will run two services: pgdatabase and pgadmin.
+The configurations are as seen and there is no network created or configured because the file will  automatically create a network and put the containers in it.

 - ```docker-compose up``` will create the containers in the .yaml file.
+Ctrl+C to stop.
 - ```docker-compose down``` will shut down the containers.
 - ```docker-compose up -d``` will create and run them in detached mode which means the terminal is still available after this command instead of having to open new terminal.
+- ```docker-compose run <containername>``` will run the container you want.
+- ```docker-compose logs -f -t``` will show the logs of the container. ```-f``` follows the logs (opposite of -d) and ```-t``` shows timestamps.

+PS:- To adding the lookup table for SQL refresher, the zones file is in ```.csv``` format so the data-loading files have been edited to handle both parquet and csv files.

+What I decided to it add the container that loads the data to the ```docker-compose.yaml``` file.